1. Set a goal

 Select a monophthong to practice as your learning objective.
 The list is not exhaustive, but it contains the sounds that are the hardest to pronounce for native Spanish speakers.

-The sound /i/ in English is similar to stressed "í" in Spanish.
-Spanish words with this sound are: iba, vino, día, allí.
+The sound /ɛ/ in English is similar to the letter"e" in certain Spanish words.
+Spanish words with this sound are: el, entra, Usted, perro.

 Possible pronunciation problems